to the Healthy Lake Committee website

 Thank you to our 2020 Fishing Derby Platinum Sponsors:

 The Pelican Lake Healthy Water and Fish Committee (also called The Healthy Lake Committee) a committee of the Rural Municipality of Prairie Lakes, was formed in the fall 2012.
 We are an organization that promotes water stewardship and fish habitat maintenance, and implements projects and activities to improve the water quality and overall health of Pelican Lake and her watershed in the RM of Prairie Lakes.
-Key areas of focus include (but are not limited to) Pelican Lake recreational fishing, overall healthy fish / aquatic habitat in Pelican Lake, and the Terry Fox Memorial Park beach.
+Key areas of focus include (but are not limited to) Pelican Lake recreational fishing, and overall healthy fish / aquatic habitat in Pelican Lake.

 Water stewardship is the main premise of our organization.
 One of our main goals is to determine the most efficient and effective ways for us to responsibly manage our lake waters, and improve the health of Pelican Lake and therefore the eco-system that is dependent upon the quality of the water in the lake.